eliminmax/misc-aptly-tools/README.md

 ### Github:
 * [x] use a less hacked-together system than the current one to handle determining which files to download and add to the repository
+* [ ] use an even less hacked-together system than the one created for the previous checklist item